ctr-csoto/unlok/README.md

 To run this project, you will need to add the following environment variables to your .env file.
 Although you can rely on the .env.example file

 `AWS_S3_ACCESS_KEY_ID`

 `AWS_S3_BUCKET`

 `AWS_S3_REGION`

 `AWS_S3_SECRET_ACCESS_KEY`

 `NODE_ENV`

 `PORT`

 `SALT_ROUNDS`

 `CORS`

 `DB_DIALECT`

 `DB_HOST`

 `DB_USER`

 `DB_PASSWORD`

 `DB_NAME`

 `JWT_ALGORITHM`

 `JWT_EXPERIES_IN`

 `JWT_SECRET`

 `UPLOADED_FILES_FOLDER`

 `LOGGER`

 ## Roadmap

 The API has service-oriented architecture (SOA), with each service divided into components folder.

-- We begin the application in the Server class, which is located within the index.js file.
+  1) We begin the application in the Server class, which is located within the index.js file.
 This file is in charge of:
     - Express start-up
     - Setting the port
     - Setting the smallest configuration for managing all types of requests
     - Start the view engine with the ejs module.
     - Transporting CORS and error-handling middleware
       - We can map errors like 404 not found, bad implementation, and 'catch' exceptions in error middlewares, among other things.
     - And starting the server's listening using subprocesses that allow you to take advantage of the server's processing power.
+  2) The project has a route controller, which controls each of the components
+  3) We have each of the services that our application provides within the component folder, such as the service of authenticating a user and verifying their role, which we do in the auth folder, which is made up of:
+    - Controller: The controller is in charge of calling the various services of the incoming request, assembling the response, and returning it to the user.
+    - Service: In a nutshell, this service is responsible for connecting to the database, generating documents, and sending emails.
+This file contains the code needed for each request to work properly.